rosiegrant/frontend-ga/Week_02_Styling/03_box_model/tags_boxes_relaxr/README.md

-# Nested Selectors: A Core Style Guide
+# Nested Selectors: Tags and Boxes

 ### Description

-Expand out the style guide to include images and a special feature box.
+Use nested selectors to target specific elements on the page.

 ### Requirements and Instructions

 #### Images

-Expand the corestyles to with a class for content images.
 * This selector and rule should ONLY affect images with this class.
 * There should be a 3px border with a color of #131e27
 * The TOTAL size of the image and border should be no more than exactly half the width of the container (hint: the total container width is 960px)